aidross25/CS350Final/README.md

   - A presentation summarizing findings.

 ### Why Ruby and Rust?
+Unfortunately, because of the simplistic nature of the Scratch programming language, our topic is too complex to adequately portray the design characteristics of passing parameters that are subprograms.
+It can be achieved in Scratch, but for the purposes of academics, we decided to compare two programming languages commonly used by adults.
 - **Ruby:** A dynamic, object-oriented scripting language known for ease of use and flexibility.
 - **Rust:** A systems programming language focused on safety, speed, and memory management.